fedefary/signer/README.md

 *Obviously the two annotations will trigger the verification process only for the request that contain a body to sign.*

-Both the client and server must have the same secret key configured inside them since the signature algorithm use a symmetric key.
-On client side the secret key is used to generate the signature, on server side the same key is used for the singnature verification process.

-The property to set is *ffsec.signer.secret* and must contains a randomic generated string with any length (recommended 128/256/512 bit).

-It's also possible for the user to define the hashing algorithm used for the HMAC signature generation, the default is HmacSHA256 but also these algorithms are supported:

-- HmacMD5
-- HmacSHA1
-- HmacSHA256
-- HmacSHA384
-- HmacSHA512

-The property for the hashing algorithm is *ffsec.signer.algorithm* and the possible values are listed above.

-*Is important to define the same algorithm on both client and server to avoid problems*

 The library uses the Java Mac class provided by the JDK to make the symmetric signature.
 See the official Oracle documentation linked below for more details.